Francis Drake's expedition of 1572–1573: Spanish Main, 1572

-The fleet reached Magdalena on 5 November, but found the settlements deserted and the herds withdrawn inland (Spanish authorities having forwarded the vecinos).
-They continued on to Santa Marta, reaching that town within a week.
-Here they also found the Spanish prepared, as they were prevented from watering by hidden snipers on shore.
-On 12 November, the fleet captured a 90-ton supply ship loaded with victuals and held the crew for one day.
+The privateers reached the Magdalena on 5 November, but soon discovered that its settlements had been deserted and the livestock driven inland (Spanish authorities having forwarned the vecinos).
+They carried on east to Santa Marta, arriving within a week.
+Here, they also found the Spanish at the ready for them, as they were prevented from watering by hidden marksmen on shore.
+On 12 November, the Englishmen captured a 90-ton Spanish supply ship laden with victuals, and held the crew for one day.
 They next set for Curaçao, landing there on 13 November.
-A couple of days later, Drake detached Oxenham's pinnace "Minion" to sail directly back and advise his Panamanian base of his imminent return, while he scoured the Main with his own pinnace and prize.
-Upon refreshing for a few days, Drake renewed his raids towards the Main, while Oxenham (aboard the Minion) was dispatched to the recently relocated Port Plenty, to advise the crew there of Drake's upcoming return.
-(Note: An empty Spanish frigate was seized near Magdalena, and a 90-tonne vessel (with victuals) near Curaçao.
-The latter's crew were detained for a day (Marley 1998).)
+A couple of days later, Drake sent Oxenham (on the Minion) ahead to Port Plenty, to advise the men left behind of his imminent return, while he scoured the Main on his own pinnace and Spanish prize.
+Having refreshed themselves for a few days, Drake now renewed his raids along the Main, while the Minion arrived at home base.